 Give without (saying) 'no' and do not fear from the Possessor of the Throne to be in loss.

 That must be written!
 Don't say to me, “That is not fard, obligatory.”
-Now it is obligatory and you must give, you must give.
+Now it is obligatory and you must give it, you must give it.
 You can’t save billions or trillions, you must give.
 It is haraam (to store wealth).
 Why are you not saying that storing wealth is bida`, against Shari`atullah?

 Don’t say, “We are giving every year our zakaat.”
 What?
 Thirty-nine for yourself and one for Allah?
 Aren’t you ashamed to give thirty-nine for yourself and one for Allah?
 What is their mentality?
 Make it the opposite!
 Give for yourself one, for Allah thirty-nine.
 Wa laa takhaf man dha 'l-`arshi iqlaalan (do not fear from the Possessor of the Throne to be in loss).
 That is holy shari`ah.

 ‘Abd (means) servant, and everything that he has, belongs to Him, and everything that he is carrying is for his owner or for his master.
 Why are you not saying this?
 Salafi `ulama, you don’t know this?
 That judgment you know or you do not know?
 Say to people, “Give thirty-nine for Allah and one for you.”